 Figure 4-29b – Example MLD and the affiliated STA communication system

-The MAC Sublayer is divided into MLD Upper MAC sublayer and MLD Lower MAC sublayer.
-The MLD Upper MAC sublayer (MLD) performs common functionalities across all the links and the MLD Lower MAC sublayer (AP or STA affiliated with the MLD) performs the per-link functionalities that are local to the link.
+The MAC Sublayer is further divided into an MLD Upper MAC sublayer and an MLD Lower MAC sublayer.
+The MLD Upper MAC sublayer (MLD) performs functionalities that are common across all links and the MLD Lower MAC sublayer (AP or STA affiliated with the MLD) performs functionalities that are local to each link.
 Some of the functionalities require joint processing of both the Upper and MLD Lower MAC sublayers.

-The functionalities of the MLD Upper MAC sublayer include:
+The MLD Upper MAC sublayer functions include:

-Authentication and (Re)Association (between an AP MLD and a non-AP MLD)
+Authentication, association and reassociation (between an AP MLD and a non-AP MLD)

-Security Association (e.g., PMKSA, PTKSA) and distribution of GTK/IGTK/BIGTK
+Security association (e.g., PMKSA, PTKSA) and distribution of GTK/IGTK/BIGTK

 SN/PN assignment for frames to be encrypted by PTK for unicast frames

-Encryption/Decryption using PTK for unicast frames
+Encryption/decryption using PTK for unicast frames

-The MLD Upper MAC sublayer selects the MLD Lower MAC sublayer for transmission
+Selection of the MLD Lower MAC sublayer for transmission (TID-to-link mapping (see 35.3.6.1 (TID-to-link mapping)))

 Reordering of packets to ensure in-order delivery per each BA session

-Block Ack scoreboarding for individually addressed frames (collaborated with the MLD Lower MAC sublayer.
-The MLD Upper MAC sublayer optionally indicates the BA record on one link to the MLD Lower MAC sublayer of other links)
+Block Ack scoreboarding for individually addressed frames (in collaboration with the MLD Lower MAC sublayer).
+Optionally, the MLD Upper MAC sublayer indicates the BA record on one link to the MLD Lower MAC sublayer of other links)

-MLD-level management info exchange/indication via the MLD Lower MAC sublayer
+MLD-level management information exchange/indication via the MLD Lower MAC sublayer

-The functionalities of the MLD Lower MAC sublayer include:
+The MLD Lower MAC sublayer functions include:

 Maintenance of Link-specific GTK/IGTK/BIGTK (between an AP affiliated with the AP MLD and a STA affiliated with the non-AP MLD)